KGOR: Beautiful music (1960s-1970s)

 In the late 1960s, KFAB-FM broke away from the AM station.
 It carried a beautiful music format, featuring quarter-hour sweeps of mostly instrumental cover versions of popular music.

 Adult contemporary (197?-1988)

 In the 1970s, KFAB-FM switched to an automated adult contemporary format.
 The station changed its call sign to KGOR in 1975 to differentiate it from KFAB.

+The station was the original home of the morning program Out of Bed with Jack and Fred, which premiered in 1985.
+It went on to be a long-running program on Omaha radio, and was the highest rated morning show for several years.
+Jack & Fred left KGOR for AC competitor 96.1 KEFM in 1989 due to a contract dispute.Broadcasting and Cable Yearbook 1985 page B-167.
+Retrieved Aug.
+4, 2025.

 Oldies (1988-2000s)

 In November 1988, KGOR transitioned from AC to oldies, the first FM station in the format in Omaha.
 (KOIL (1290 AM) was the first all oldies station in 1986.)
 KGOR became one of the highest rated stations in the city, ranking in the top five in the Arbitron ratings.
 The format started out playing music from the 1950s-1960s, before moving to 1960s-1970s by the mid 1990s.

 In 2000, KGOR and co-owned KFAB were acquired by Clear Channel Communications, the forerunner to today's iHeartMedia.